 I’ve talked about decluttering a lot on my blog.
 For me, it’s one of the easiest ways to start simplifying your life.
-I even wrote a whole post about what I’ve learned from decluttering here.

 Once you’ve simplified, you’ll want less.
 This means less things to clean, maintain, take up space, and I’ve learned to appreciate the things I do have a lot more.